sa44as/shopify-customer-picker/README.md

 g) Reward products [product input] points price [number input] points - CRUD is done
 h) Navigation, pages, and routes - are done

+5. Final review for double-checking, optimizing, and finalizing all things that are necessary for integration with the shop - Done

 TO DOS

-1. Integration with SHOP using the above-mentioned API endpoints and the Product and Customer Shopify metafield values and in Cart existing products data to compare things and understand if the Customer balance - in cart reward product points * in cart reward product quantity >= New product adding to cart when the customer clicks to the Buy with points button. - IN PROGRESS by integration team
+1. Integration with SHOP using the above-mentioned API endpoints and the Product and Customer Shopify metafield values and in Cart existing products data to compare things and understand if the Customer balance - in cart reward product points * in cart reward product quantity >= New product adding to cart when the customer clicks to the Buy with points button. - IN PROGRESS by the integration team

 3. Admin interface Configuration:
 a) Entire store $1  = [number input] points (low priority - because the backend is done. and the default setting  multiplier is 1, which can be done after final review for double checking, optimizing, and finalizing all things that are necessary for integration with the shop)